-In 1992 the library suffered serious damage from a fire that gutted the original section of the building, a staff area which housed more than 3,000 books, newspapers and magazines.
+On August 24, 1992, the library suffered serious damage from a fire that gutted the original section of the building, a staff area which housed more than 3,000 books, newspapers and magazines.
 Books damaged by the water used to extinguish the fire were stored in the freezers of local businesses until they could be restored.
 An outpouring of support from the community and funds from insurance allowed for interior renovations and replacement of library materials, with the library reopening on April 5, 1993.

 In 2001, the front entrance was renovated to bring the entrance and ramp into compliance with ADA requirements and to alleviate a potentially hazardous door system.
 It was made possible with a combination of Community Development Block Grants and library funds.

 The current library building is the result of a community-wide effort to bring the library into the 21st century.
 Groundbreaking took place on February 28, 2004 with director Ann Oster and president of the Board of Trustees Betty Metzger present.
 The million dollar project was funded by State grants, dedication brick sales, wine tastings, road races and walks, local Scout and private donations, proceeds from concerts and plays, and a variety of other fundraisers.
 It was the largest fundraising project ever undertaken in New Providence.